iliff/rmgp/index.md

 ## Regions Forum 2018

-These links are from the Regions Forum at the 2018 AAR/SBL Annual Meeting in Denver Colorado where Regional Meeting Proceedings: Regional coordinators, officers, and representatives sharing and discussing regional meeting innovations.
+These links are from the ones Elizabeth Coody will reference at the Regions Forum at the 2018 AAR/SBL Annual Meeting in Denver Colorado where Regional Meeting Proceedings: Regional coordinators, officers, and representatives sharing and discussing regional meeting innovations.

 Katherine Downey, Dallas, TX, Presiding